Getting Started with Cowork

 Let's put Cowork to work with a practical first task: organizing a messy folder.

-Task: In Claude Cowork, grant access to ~/test-cowork and ask:
+Task: In Claude Cowork, ask:

 "Organize these files by type: put all text files in a 'docs' folder, all Word documents in an 'office' folder, and all images in an 'images' folder.
 Use consistent naming."